hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 An AU PS Producer **SHOULD** omit non-mandatory sections when the source system does not have any information and does not know the reason the information is absent.

-For a mandatory section (minimum cardinality is > 0), the section **SHALL** be present *even if* the source system does not have any information for that section or know the reason the information is absent.
+For a mandatory section (minimum cardinality is > 0), the section **SHALL** be present *even if* the source system (AU PS Producer) does not have any information for that section or know the reason the information is absent.
 In this circumstance, an AU PS Producer **SHALL**:

 * use the code `unavailable` from the [List Empty Reasons](http://terminology.hl7.org/CodeSystem/list-empty-reason) code system